Skip to content

 Values and Wisdom: The Heart of the Letter

 Think about the specific values that have guided your life: how you think about money, how you approach conflict, what you believe about faith or spirituality, how you have thought about friendship and community, what work has meant to you.
-You don't need to cover everything — choose two or three things that feel most essential and say them fully rather than touching on ten things briefly.
+Choose two or three things that feel most essential and say them fully rather than touching on ten things briefly.

 Acknowledge the world they are growing up in if you wish, but resist the temptation to compare it unfavorably with your own time.
 The world your grandchild inhabits has challenges and opportunities you can only partially understand.
 Humility about this difference is both honest and endearing.